Shia LaBeouf: Abuse allegations

-Casting
+Casting dispute for Don't Worry Darling

 In April 2020, LaBeouf was attached to star in the psychological thriller film Don't Worry Darling, directed by Olivia Wilde.
-He was replaced by Harry Styles in September 2020 due to "scheduling conflicts".
+He was replaced by Harry Styles in September 2020 due to ostensible scheduling conflicts.
 Wilde later stated that she fired LaBeouf due to his "combative energy", clashing with cast and crew before filming started, including Florence Pugh who expressed being uncomfortable with LaBeouf's behavior.

-LaBeouf denied he was fired and that he "quit the film due to lack of rehearsal time" in August 2020.
+LaBeouf denied he was fired and said that he "quit the film due to lack of rehearsal time" in August 2020.
 In August 2022, Variety published a story containing email forwards sent to Wilde disputing her firing claims along with photos of text messages and videos from Wilde in August 2020 asking LaBeouf to reconsider quitting the film.
 Representatives for Wilde and the studio declined to comment on LaBeouf's allegations, although Wilde later stated to Vanity Fair that "all I'll say is he was replaced".
 Vanity Fair reported that LaBeouf gave Wilde an ultimatum to choose between him and Pugh, with Wilde choosing Pugh.